 2 – Where do you put the dollhouse?

 Where will the house be placed?
-A large house can be very dominant in a living room.
-Do you have a separate hobby-room for your DIY dollhouse miniatures, or do you have a room where everything else of your household goes into?
+A large doll house can be very dominant in a living room.
+Do you have a separate hobby room for your DIY dollhouse miniatures, or do you have a room where everything else in your household goes into?
 Not everyone wants that, three years on the kitchen table is a very long time!

 Always measure out also where you can put it (width/height/length), you could try it out with a large cardboard box for example.

-Myself, I like to put it in a large bookshelf, for example, my treehouse is measured out to put it exactly in there later when it’s finished!
+Myself, I like to put it on a large bookshelf, for example, my treehouse is measured out to put it exactly in there later when it’s finished!

-Do you want to (re)build a modern house, farm, or rather something fancy like a Victorian-style house, or what about a Tudor-style house?
-Each person has its own preference when it comes to style.
+Each person has their own preference when it comes to style.
 Of course, you can adjust everything to your taste, but doing that makes one house cheaper and easier than the other.

 Think about the size of the rooms themselves as well.
 Because if for example, you would like to put a sofa + dinner table and chairs in one room, there might not be enough room for all of it!